ssdean/easy-emu/README.md

 # easy-emu

-A simple script to simplyfy the creation of virtual machines using Qemu.
+A simple script to simplify the creation of virtual machines using Qemu.